Colorado Supreme Court Rejects Challenge to ‘Felony-Murder’ Rule

 This federal failure heightens the urgency for state court intervention.
 State supreme courts are free to chart their own course under their state constitutions, and indeed recent years have seen state courts further limit punishments for youth and emerging adults under age 21, citing their immaturity and the reduced culpability that flows from it.

 In Pennsylvania, 70 percent of the more than 1,100 people serving life without parole for felony murder are Black.
-One of them, Derek Lee, has petitioned the Pennsylvania Supreme Court to rule that his mandatory life sentence violates the state constitution’s ban on “cruel” punishments.
-Lee argues that Pennsylvania’s constitution must be construed both independently from and more broadly than the Eighth Amendment, and that the complete disconnect between felony murder and any legitimate penological purpose renders his life sentence unconstitutional.
+This week, the Pennsylvania Supreme Court heard oral arguments in a case brought by one of them, Derek Lee.
+Lee urges court to rule that his mandatory life sentence violates the state constitution’s ban on “cruel” punishments.
+He argues that Pennsylvania’s constitution must be construed both independently from and more broadly than the Eighth Amendment, and that the complete disconnect between felony murder and any legitimate penological purpose renders his life sentence unconstitutional.
 In amicus briefings, his claim has unusually broad support from, among others, former prosecutors, the Philadelphia District Attorney’s Office, Pennsylvania Gov. Josh Shapiro, and former state Department of Corrections officials who argue that “life without parole sentences for felony murders are financially insensible” and that “many or even most lifers could be released without incident to their communities.”

-Finally, the Michigan Supreme Court — which recently surpassed federal case law to prohibit mandatory life without parole sentences for 18 year olds — has asked for briefs on whether “mandatory life without parole for felony murder” violates the state constitutional ban on cruel or unusual punishments.
+And the Michigan Supreme Court — which recently surpassed federal case law to prohibit mandatory life without parole sentences for 18 year olds — will consider whether “mandatory life without parole for felony murder” violates the state constitutional ban on cruel or unusual punishments.
 That case is brought by Edwin Langston, a now-elderly man who in 1976 was held responsible for a murder committed by someone else during a robbery, and for which Langston was not even present.

 A version of this article first appeared in the Behind The Bench Newsletter, a publication by the State Law Research Initiative about state supreme courts, constitutions, and how they shape criminal legal systems.